djw11192/gametime-checkout/README.md

 ### Duplicate orders — four guards

 The ordering in [`completeSession`](apps/api/src/services/checkout-service.ts) is the answer.
-Each guard catches a case the others cannot:
+Each guard catches a case the others can't:

 1. **`Idempotency-Key`** — the same device retrying.
-Claimed *before* the work starts, so a retry landing during a slow payment call finds the in-flight record instead of starting a second charge.
+Claimed *before* the work starts, so a retry landing mid-payment-call finds the in-flight record instead of starting a second charge.
-2. **The already-completed check** — a request arriving after the order exists returns `200` with that order, because the retry did in fact succeed.
+2. **The already-completed check** — a request arriving after the order exists returns `200` with that order, since the retry did succeed.
 3. **The version check on the write into `completing`** — two devices racing.
-The one that loses gets `409 COMPLETION_IN_PROGRESS` carrying `startedBySurface`, so the UI can say *"completing on your phone"* rather than show an error.
+The loser gets `409 COMPLETION_IN_PROGRESS` carrying `startedBySurface`, so the UI can say *"completing on your phone"* instead of showing an error.
-4. **`UNIQUE (session_id)` on orders** — the only guard a caller cannot bypass.
-It holds even if a future refactor forgets the other three exist.
+4. **`UNIQUE (session_id)` on orders** — the only guard a caller can't bypass, and the backstop if a future refactor drops the other three.

-**The critical detail is where the `await` sits.** Node being single-threaded does not make this safe on its own: a handler that reads a session, `await`s a payment call, then writes it back has let other work run in between, and a second request slips in exactly there.
-What makes it safe is that the version check and the write happen with no `await` between them, and that the lock is taken **strictly before** the payment provider is called. `putIfVersion` maps directly onto a small Redis Lua script.
+**Where the `await` sits is the critical detail.** Node's single thread doesn't make this safe by itself — a handler that reads a session, `await`s a payment call, then writes it back leaves a gap for a second request to slip in.
+Safety comes from taking the lock (version check + write, no `await` between them) **strictly before** calling the payment provider. `putIfVersion` maps directly onto a small Redis Lua script.

 ### Price changes

-Every quote carries a `hash` over the priced fields, so comparing two hashes answers "is this still the same price?" — the same idea as an HTTP `ETag`.
+Every quote carries a `hash` over the priced fields — the same idea as an HTTP `ETag` — so comparing hashes answers "is this still the same price?"
 Completion requires **two** things: the hash the fan clicked with must be the live one, *and* the session must already have that hash **acknowledged**.
-Only the first is satisfiable by a client refreshing — the second is what makes *"we never charge an unseen price"* a property of the server rather than a promise about the frontend.
-Price drops work identically: the confirmation total must be the total the fan agreed to, in both directions.
+A client can satisfy the first just by refreshing; only the second makes *"we never charge an unseen price"* a server guarantee rather than a frontend promise.
+Price drops work the same way, in both directions.

 ### Stale inventory

 **There is deliberately no hard hold.** Gametime is a secondary marketplace — listings are third-party inventory that can sell on another channel at any moment.
-Locking seats the way a primary vendor does would misrepresent the domain and hide the failure a continuity feature has to handle: the tickets a fan is looking at stop existing while they are away.
+Locking seats like a primary vendor would misrepresent the domain and hide the exact failure continuity has to handle: the tickets a fan is looking at can stop existing while they're away.

-So inventory is checked three times, each catching something different — on read for the banner, when the completion lock is taken (the last point we can refuse *before spending money*), and after authorization but before the order is written (the only authoritative one).
+Inventory is checked three times, each catching something different: on read (for the banner), when the completion lock is taken (the last point to refuse *before spending money*), and after authorization but before the order is written (the only authoritative check).

-**No hold means someone has to pay for the failure, and here that means releasing the charge.** Two fans can both be authorized for the last pair of seats, and the one who loses has a live hold on their card by the time we find out. `finalizeOrder` guarantees that *any exit that does not produce an order releases that hold*, using one `finally` over the whole body so a new exit added later cannot silently skip it.
+**No hold means someone has to pay for the failure — here, that's releasing the charge.** Two fans can both be authorized for the last pair of seats, and the loser has a live hold on their card by the time we find out. `finalizeOrder` guarantees *any exit that doesn't produce an order releases that hold*, via one `finally` over the whole body so a future exit path can't silently skip it.

 ### Expiration

-Both mechanisms, because either alone is a bug: **on read**, so a fan refreshing never sees a live-looking session whose clock has run out; and **a 1-second sweeper**, because an idle fan's open tabs still need telling, and expiring only on read sends them no event at all.
-The countdown runs off an absolute `expiresAt`, corrected for a device clock that is set wrong, so a phone twenty minutes fast does not show an expired checkout.
+Checked two ways, because either alone is a bug: **on read**, so a refreshing fan never sees a live-looking session whose clock ran out; and **a 1-second sweeper**, so an idle fan's open tabs still get told (reading alone sends them no event).
+The countdown runs off an absolute `expiresAt`, corrected for a wrong device clock, so a phone twenty minutes fast never shows an expired checkout.

-A deadline enforced with `expiresAt <= now` gets the boundary wrong twice, and both cost the fan a checkout they should have had:
+A plain `expiresAt <= now` gets the boundary wrong twice, each costing the fan a checkout they should have had:

-- **The click that beat the clock.** Submitting before the deadline and being *evaluated* before it are not the same instant, so `BEGIN_COMPLETION` alone gets `COMPLETION_GRACE_MS` of extra time.
-  Extend and cancel get none — those are a fan acting on a dead screen, not a request that was already on its way.
-The extra time is never visible (the countdown still hits 0:00 at `expiresAt`), and the sweeper respects the same margin, or it would be a coin flip which landed first.
+- **The click that beat the clock.** Submitting before the deadline and being *evaluated* before it aren't the same instant, so `BEGIN_COMPLETION` alone gets `COMPLETION_GRACE_MS` of extra time — a fan acting on an already-dead screen (extend, cancel) gets none.
+The grace is invisible (the countdown still hits 0:00 at `expiresAt`), and the sweeper honors the same margin so it isn't a coin flip which one fires first.
-- **The deadline that kept running during payment.** Until the lock is taken, the clock measures how long the fan may shop; after it, they have committed and the remaining time is ours.
-So `BEGIN_COMPLETION` pushes `expiresAt` out by `COMPLETION_WINDOW_MS` in the same write.
-Otherwise a submit at 9:58 whose card declines at 10:01 sends them back to the start instead of letting them try another card.
+- **The deadline that kept running during payment.** Before the lock, the clock measures shopping time; after it, the fan has committed and the remaining time is ours.
+So `BEGIN_COMPLETION` pushes `expiresAt` out by `COMPLETION_WINDOW_MS` in the same write — otherwise a submit at 9:58 whose card declines at 10:01 sends them back to square one instead of letting them try another card.

 ### Retention

-Nothing is deleted at completion, and that is the point: guard 2 needs the completed session to turn a late retry into `200 { order }`, and the fan's other device needs it to show a confirmation it has not seen yet.
-Finishing a checkout only marks it done; the sweeper actually deletes it a retention period later.
+Nothing is deleted at completion, on purpose: guard 2 needs the completed session to turn a late retry into `200 { order }`, and the fan's other device needs it to show a confirmation it hasn't seen yet.
+Finishing a checkout only marks it done — the sweeper deletes it a retention period later.
 In Redis that would be an `EXPIRE` set the moment the session finished, not a scan.

 ---